FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 Meetings Administrator confirmed that a vote would be called on each amendment, which

-had been received in writing.---
+had been received in writing.
+---
 31

 **Proposed Amendment No.1**